microsoft/azure-function-flex-open-ai/docs/workshop.md

 ## Test the scenario

-You can try to delete and upload once again the audio file in the storage `audios` container of your Storage Account.
+You can try to upload once again the audio file in the storage `audios` container of your Storage Account.
 You will see the `EnrichTranscription` Activity functions be called in the function app's logs:

 ![Enrich Transcription activity function](assets/func-enrich-transcription.png)